Raspberry Smoothie

 This post may include affiliate links.
 Thank you for your support.

-This easy raspberry smoothie combines frozen raspberries and banana with Greek yogurt and almond milk for a delicious and refreshing smoothie that’s packed with protein.
+This easy raspberry smoothie is made with frozen raspberries, banana, Greek yogurt, and almond milk for a creamy, refreshing drink that’s naturally sweet and packed with protein.

 Ingredients Needed